Aged care reforms: what you need to know (full article)

-In September 2024, the Australian Government introduced a new Aged Care Act, expected to commence on 1 July 2025.
+In November 2024, the Australian Parliament passed the Aged Care Bill which means that after Royal Assent the new Aged Care Act will start from 1 July 2025.
 With an ageing population and unsustainable aged care system, the reform follows recommendations from the Aged Care Taskforce to build a system that can better meet future needs.

 The Aged Care reform strengthens the Aged Care Quality Standards, aiming to support older people to live in their homes longer and improve funding arrangements for residential aged care.
 At its heart, the reform will see more support provided to older Australians no matter their situation and a new funding model that will support much needed growth in the aged care sector.